ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 > Thus, it must be given an anchor output for its own security, so
 > that it can pay for additional fees to confirm the transaction.

-Anchor outputs have an amount of 330 satoshis, and has a Taproot `scriptPubKey`.
+Anchor outputs have an amount of 330 satoshis, and has a SegWit v0 P2WSH `scriptPubKey`.
 Logically, they are `Bob || CSV(16)`.

 The anchor output is described in [BOLT 3 Anchor Output][].